 March 2020: Devon County Council have temporarily closed part of the South West Coast Path for a period of up to 6 months from 16 March to 16 September.
 This is for public safety reasons whilst utility works are carried out.
 A diversion is in place.

-North Cornwall: Devon border to Newquay (2 route changes)
+North Cornwall: Devon border to Newquay (1 route change)

 Dec 2019: Cornwall Council has closed a short section of the South West Coast Path National Trail at Upton, located between Bude and Widemouth Bay.
 This is due to instability of the cliff.
 A new route is in place following a public bridleway and a pavement alongside Marine Drive.